Rehabilitation in Multiple Sclerosis

 The TEN4CARE (Tendon Engineering for Comprehensive Advanced Rehabilitation and Enhancement) Project has launched its official website!
 Have a look to learn more about this promising 48-month EU-funded Innovation Action under Grant Agreement No. 101178590.

-Becoming a RiMS member means connecting with the leading European network focused on best practices and research in Multiple Sclerosis rehabilitation.
+Becoming a RiMS member means connecting with the leading international network focused on best practices and research in Multiple Sclerosis rehabilitation.
 Together, we advance knowledge, foster collaboration, and promote high-quality care for people living with Multiple Sclerosis.

 Join our network as a paying or non-paying member and access tangible benefits.